Hamza-333/Wall-Following-Robot-RL/README.md

 ```terminal
 python test.py --load_policy=14
 ```
-If no policy is specified, then by default policy 10 will be selected.
-Currently, the available policies in the repository are policy 10 and policy 14 which gave the best results.
 #

 Consider you have just trained the model and simply want to test the final trained model: